hknutzen/Netspoc/doc.markdown

 network objects.

-###Service Groups
+###Protocol Groups

 - have a name
-- are used to group service definitions
+- are used to group protocol definitions
 - are used in rules